MuhammadShoaibKalim/DBMS/DB.md

 #### 12. Data Warehouses

 - A type of database used for data analysis.
-It performs queries and analysis on the historical data.
+It performs queries and analyses on the historical data.
 - Data in the data warehouse is collected from multiple sources and stored in the database.
 - Here, the end-users can access data through the Business Intelligence (BI) tools, SQL clients, and spreadsheets.